RaspAP/raspap-docs/docs/network-devices.md

 Under Networking &rarr; Network Devices the list of devices is available with their attributes and assumed adapter type.
 The adpapter type as well as the device name can be changed.
 Incorrect device types might show up for devices, which advertize them to the system as an ethernet (e.g. `eth0`) or usb (e.g. `usb0`) device.
 This happens for USB connected phones and external routers.
 The only restriction for the name is, that it contains only lowercase letters and numbers.
 The maximal length is limited to 20 characters.
 The name is automatically filtered accordingly.
+### Fixing the device name
-Fixing the name helps to distinguish the different devices.
+Fixing the name helps to distinguish different devices.
 This is especially important, if there is a risk, that the Access Point device is connected via USB and the automatically assigned name might change.

 ![image](https://user-images.githubusercontent.com/33725910/115952457-4d39d080-a4e6-11eb-9ca5-74aacc444a7e.png)

+### Configuration files
 All settings are stored as UDEV rules in the file `/etc/udev/rules.d/80-raspap-net-devices.rules`.
 The templates for the rules are stored in `/etc/raspap/networking/client_udev_prototypes.json`.
 This file contains the list of recognized device types.